vhartman/vhartman.github.io/_posts/2018-03-27-Stiffness-sensing-catheter.markdown

 The different colors are partly due to using different wires (to control for e.g. wire-diameter), and different settings when taking the pictures.
 The icons show the number of windings, and layers of the coils.

+After deciding which initial coil to use, the rest of the design was relatively staightforward - the enclosure of the catheter was designed and fabricated with a high quality 3D printer, the circuit was designed, and subsequently fabricated by seeed studio, and the spring was an off the shelf spring already used for a previous project.

 # Optimization
 It turns out that the change in frequency of a single-layer coil is far from linear, as shown in the plot of the gradient of the frequency: